Monarchy of Pakistan: Reign of Elizabeth II (1952–1956)

 Following George VI's death on 6 February 1952, his elder daughter Princess Elizabeth became the new monarch of Pakistan.
 She was proclaimed Queen throughout her realms, including in Pakistan, where she was honoured with a 21-gun salute on 8 February.

 Andrew Michie wrote in 1952 that "Elizabeth II embodies in her own person many monarchies", as she was Queen of the United Kingdom, but was also equally Queen of Pakistan.
 He added that it was "now possible for Elizabeth II to be, in practice as well as theory, equally Queen in all her realms".

 During her coronation in 1953, Elizabeth II was crowned as Queen of Pakistan and other independent Commonwealth realms.
-In her Coronation Oath, the Queen promised "to govern the Peoples of ...
-Pakistan ... according to their respective laws and customs".
+In her coronation oath, the Queen promised "to govern the Peoples of … Pakistan … according to their respective laws and customs".
 The Queen's coronation gown was embroidered with the floral emblems of each Commonwealth nation, and it featured the three emblems of Pakistan: wheat, in oat-shaped diamante and fronds of golden crystal; cotton, made in silver with leaves of green silk; and jute, embroidered in green silk and golden thread.

 The Standard of Pakistan at the Coronation was borne by Mirza Abol Hassan Ispahani.
 Major-General Mohd.
 Yusuf Khan served as the head of Pakistan's Coronation Contingent.
-Pakistani naval vessels HMPS Zulfiqar and HMPS Jhelum took part in the Coronation Review of the fleet at Spithead on 15 June 1953, which costed approximately 81,000 rupees.
+Pakistani naval vessels HMPS Zulfiqar and HMPS Jhelum took part in the Coronation Review of the fleet at Spithead on 15 June 1953, which cost approximately 81,000 rupees.

 Eighty seats were reserved for Pakistanis in the Abbey for the Coronation.
 Prime Minister Mohammad Ali Bogra, also attended the Coronation on 2 June, along with his wife and two sons, after which he attended the Commonwealth Prime Ministers' Conference from 3 June to 9 June 1953, in London.